patil08ananya/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic-Tac-Toe game using minimax algorithm
+This Tic-Tac-Toe game uses minimax algorithm to make an intelligent opponent AI which never loses !!

 The board will look like this: